iafisher/drill/README.md

 # See previous results for a quiz.
 $ popquiz results <name>

+# Search for a question.
+$ popquiz search <name> <keyword>

+# See per-question history.
+$ popquiz history <name> <question-id>
 ```

 If `<name>` is left out of any of these commands, it defaults to `main`.

+## In-quiz commands
+While taking a quiz, you may find that one of your answers is erroneously marked
+incorrect.
+On the next question, you can enter `!!` to mark the previous answer correct.
+You can also enter `!e` or `!edit` to open up the previous question in a text editor,
+e.g. in case there is a typo in the question text.

+If all else fails, you can directly edit the results file that is created for each quiz.

 ## Quiz file format